Tracing the kinematics of the whole ram pressure stripped tails in ESO 137-001: Observations and data processing

-To measure the stellar kinematic properties in the galaxy disk and compare it with that of the ionized gas, we made a subcube to cover the D$_{25}$ (the isophotal level of 25 mag arcsec$^{-2}$ in the B band) of ESO~137-001.
+To measure the stellar kinematic properties in the galaxy disc and compare it with that of the ionized gas, we made a subcube to cover the D$_{25}$ (the isophotal level of 25 mag arcsec$^{-2}$ in the B band) of ESO~137-001.
+The subcube has a spatial size of $100\arcsec\times50\arcsec$ and the same wavelength range as the above datacube mosaic.
 We computed the S/N of the stellar continuum within the wavelength range of 5300 - 5500 \AA\ and adopted the adaptive Voronoi method \citep{Cappellari2003} to spatially bin the data with a minimum S/N of 40.
 Then we use the software pPXF \citep{Cappellari2004,Cappellari2017} to fit the continuum and measure the stellar velocity and velocity dispersion for each bin.
 The continuum was modeled with the templates selected from the E-MILES simple stellar population models\footnote{http://research.iac.es/proyecto/miles/pages/spectral-energy-distributions-seds/e-miles.php} \citep{Vazdekis2016}, which are generated with a \citet{Chabrier2003} initial mass function and BaSTI isochrones \citep{Pietrinferni2004}.
 A total of 32 stellar templates were adopted, with eight ages increasing from 0.15 to 14 Gyr and four metallicities [M/H] ranging from -1.49 to 0.40.
 To avoid the sky residuals in the red part of \textit{MUSE} spectra, we limited the wavelength range within 4800 - 7000 \AA\ in the fitting process.
 We also extracted the integrated spectra within an aperture of $3\arcsec$ diameter and measured the system velocity of ESO~137-001 based on the stellar kinematics.
 The obtained system velocity is $4647\pm5$ km s$^{-1}$, which is adopted as the velocity reference of the stars and ionized gas throughout the paper.